jamtools/jamtools/docs/content/springboard/overview.md

 Springboard uses the concept of [modules](./module-development.md) to encapsulate responsibilities of different pieces of code.
 A new Springboard project contains no modules by default.
 There are some predefined modules that you can import into your code, namely the modules defined by the [`@jamtools/core`](https://github.com/jamtools/jamtools/tree/main/packages/jamtools/core/modules) package at the time of writing.

+What is a full-stack MIDI application?
+An application where there is a client-server architecture involved, and:
+- there are MIDI instruments plugged into the desktop/server computer, and mobile/browser clients can interact via a user interface.
+- or there are MIDI instruments connected to clients, and interacting with other clients that potentially also have MIDI instruments connected to them.

 ---

 More information: